rakumairu/Flow-App-Client/README.md

 # FlowClient

 A project that i created as my final assignment to get my bachelor degree This project's aim is to provide control flow and dotted chart visualization of event log that will be used as a preliminary step before step into process discovery in Process Mining

+This project use [FlowServer](https://gitlab.com/rakumairu/flow-client) which act as a REST API to provide data manipullation that needed to be done

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.